june07/nodebb-plugin-lightgallery/README.md

 Adds [lightGallery](https://github.com/sachinchoolur/lightGallery) support for beautiful image viewing.
 Per the lightGallery GitHub page, lightGallery is:
 > A customizable, modular, responsive, lightbox gallery plugin for jQuery.

+Note: You do not need to install lightGallery, JUST THIS PLUGIN.
+LightGallery is a dependancy and as such will be automatically installed by nodebb-plugin-lightgallery.

 Goal for this project was simply to enable basic functionality with the default settings.
 Currently no functionality exists with this plugin to change any of the default lightGallery settings (ie a NodeBB plugin control panel).

 ## Installation